-17.who forsakes the husband of her youth and forgets the covenant of her God.
+17.who forsakes the friend of her youth and forgets the covenant of her God.

 18. (Surely, her house goes down to death, and her ways, to the shades.

-19. None who go in to her return; yea, they will not attain to the paths of life.)
+19. None who go in to her return; yea, they do not attain to the paths of life.)

-21. For the upright shall dwell in the land, and the perfect shall remain in it,
+21. For the upright shall dwell in the land; yea, the perfect shall remain in it.

 ¶1.
 My son, do not forget my law, and let your heart keep my commandments,